 A snore guard from Dr. Schumacher is custom-designed to treat your snoring.
 Also known as an oral appliance, a snore guard is a small device that you wear while you sleep.
 It opens up the airway by gently shifting the position of your lower jaw.

 Heavy snoring is a major symptom of sleep apnea, but millions of people who snore don’t suffer from sleep apnea.
 Dr. Schumacher can arrange f a sleep study to determine if your snoring is in fact a sign of sleep apnea.

 Sleep apnea is a serious condition where your breathing stops temporarily in your sleep throughout the night.
 This lapse in breathing forces your brain to wake you up, gasping for air.
 Untreated sleep apnea can affect not only the quality of your sleep but also put you at risk for significant health risks.

 Luckily, at Desert Hills Dental Care, we also offer treatments for sleep apnea.

 Are snoring and sleep apnea related?

 While snoring is one of the most common and noticeable symptoms of sleep apnea, not everyone who snores suffers from the disorder.
-If you snore frequently, we recommend getting a sleep test to make sure it isn’t a sign of sleep apnea.
+If you snore frequently, we recommend getting a sleep test to diagnose sleep apnea.

 Even if you don’t have sleep apnea, Dr. Scumacher can help treat your snoring with a convenient oral appliance.
-Snoring can affect your relationship with your partner and drive them to seek a different place to sleep, so it’s crucial to relieve your symptoms.
+Snoring can affect your relationship with your partner, so it’s crucial for everyone involved to relieve your symptoms.

 Can snoring be stopped?